Jeahy/Project_SQL_Spark/README.md

 ## Setup

 #### The vm
+First I tried installing Spark and Airflow on my laptop, but it died the minute I tried to start Airflow.
+Then I tried the free ec2 tier on AWS, but the same happened again.
+Now I'm trying my luck with this vm:

 Ubuntu, 4 CPUs, 16 GB RAM, 50 GB

 set up several ports for inbound (and outbound) traffic:
 7077 - Spark
 8080 - Spark UI